sstuti4/Openlane-Sky130-workshop/README.md

 # 3. Day 2: Chip floorplan and Introduction to Library Cells

 On Day 2, definition of width and height of core and die.
 Factors like *Utilization factor* and *Aspect ratio* important to understand a design were introduced and their effects were discussed.
-Steps involved to define location of *pre-placed cell*  & it's advantage of enhacing reusability and *de-coupling capacitors*  and how they help during switching to avoid failure explained.
+Steps involved to define location of **pre-placed cell**  & it's advantage of enhacing reusability and **de-coupling capacitor**  and how they help during switching to avoid failure explained.
 A fully charged De-coupling cap placed paralllel to circuits to ensure proper supply of peak current *Ipeak* by decoupling them from main supply voltage.
 Hence de-coupling cap ensures *proper local communication* while multiple Vdd & Vss lines lead to *proper global communication* avoiding voltage droop and ground bounce conditions.
 Step of placing *logical cell placement blockage* to avoid PnR tool to place anything.

 **Characterization**